KIHestad/Ctrl-MC/Prototype1/README.md

 # Arduino Motorcycle Controller Software - PROTOTYPE 1

 This is the first prototype from October 2021.
 It was based on two units: Relay Unit + Display Unit, with serial communication in between.
+It was never made any custom PCB for this version, it was mostly about learning and testing development boards.

 Check here for more info: https://youtu.be/3W9Y04q-X2k?si=rUN0Ap0xaVJPVOeV

 This approch was abondoned in 2025 in favor of making it more flexible and by using canbus several units can be attached.

 The new plan was explained here: https://youtu.be/J_AsExU7qkA?si=yqhxXnDfag6Xr95b